Why consolidate your superannuation?

-Some of the reasons you may want to move multiple super accounts into one include:
+Reasons you may want to move multiple super accounts into one

 - Saving costs by paying only one set of fees – You pay administration and other fees on each super account you have.
 Over time, the additional fees for extra accounts can erode the money you have in super.
 When you consider how much you could lose over your working lifetime, it may pay to bring your super into one account.

 - Reducing your paperwork – One fund means only one set of paperwork (such as annual statements, fund reports).

 - Ease of tracking – There is less chance of ending up with lost superannuation accounts if you only have one to keep track of and only one fund to tell if you change your address.